anuragrao04/personal-site/src/content/blog/05-asahi-linux/index.md

 This also affects electron based apps since electron is just a website + chromium shipped together.
 This means a few unupdated electron apps are unusable.

-The reason this is happening has something to do with `page sizes`.
-You'd have probably learnt about paging under the Operating Systems course in University.
-We are talking about those pages here.
-Apple Silicon Macs have hardware support for 16K page sizes.
-Most PCs (if not all) have 4K page sizes.
+The reason this is happening is due to mismatched `page sizes`.
+Most PCs have 4K page sizes, but the Apple Silicon hardware has support for 16K page sizes.
 So all applications compiled for Apple Silicon not only have to take care of aarch64, but also 16K page sizes.

+This happened with chromium due to [GuardPages being hardcoded to 4K in the source code](https://source.chromium.org/chromium/chromium/src/+/main:v8/src/heap/cppgc/globals.h;l=74;drc=78e40de874ba279549bdcdc06aaddb5fcfe51348).
+This was fixed in the [this](https://issues.chromium.org/issues/378017037) commit where page sizes were made a run time property.
+This issue was latent until in [another commit](https://chromium-review.googlesource.com/c/v8/v8/+/5864909) decommits pooled pages by default.
+This reduced memory usage but there was a inconsistency between `AllocatePageSize()` and `CommitPageSize()` (which was still 4K) and we started having crashes again.
+A workaround right now until it's all solved and propagated downstream is to pass the flag `--js-flags="--nodecommit_pooled_pages"` while starting anything chromium based.

 ### Comms